 Volunteer Bat Monitors: What they do and why they do it!

-The Volunteer Bat Monitoring Program began in 1995, in cooperation with The Colorado Bat Society, Boulder County Parks and Open Space, Colorado Parks & Wildlife, and Eldorado Canyon State Park.
+The Volunteer Bat Monitoring Program began in 1995, in cooperation with The Colorado Bat Society, Boulder County Parks and Open Space, Colorado Parks and Wildlife, and Eldorado Canyon State Park.
 Members of the Colorado Bat Society did this survey work statewide, though the bulk of the information was gathered in Boulder County.
 The information gathered in Boulder is part of a network of research presented to the Western Bat Working Group, a collaboration of land managers and researchers focused on bat species in the Western United States.

 Learn more about bat monitoring volunteers.
 The monitoring program provides great value to the department, the volunteers, and the bats.
 Volunteers monitor wildlife closures for two imperiled species, the Fringed Myotis and the Townsend's Big Eared Bat.
 Monitors also perform exit counts at known roost sites in the rock formations.
 Repeated yearly surveys at traditional sites provide us with trend information and possible warning signs of changes in activity.
 Seasonal closures of sensitive areas are the direct result of observation, monitoring and research.
 The Department has a good working relationship with climbing and hiking advocacy groups who help ensure that these closures are respected.
 The cooperation of the public and work of volunteer monitors helps us to protect the bats while they are rearing their babies, known as pups.